abhijeet007rocks8/Dev-Scripts/JAVA/Digital_Clock/README.md

 <img src="dc.png">
   <br>

 </p>

 **Author : Jayanth MKV**

-**This Project is contributed to Dev-Script under Hacktoberfest'21, 2021 by Heet kumar Kothadiya**
+**This Project is contributed to Dev-Script under GSSOC-2022 by Jayanth MKV**